monsoonmaelstrom/book2/book2.md

 “Meaning what?”
 I question, meeting her eyes.

-Her eyes, which are so similar to Hazel’s, just a slightly brighter shade of blue, and yet it couldn’t be any more clear that the person looking out of them is completely different.
+Her eyes are so similar to Hazel’s, just a slightly brighter shade of blue, and yet it couldn’t be any more clear that the person looking out of them is completely different.

-“I have claimed her as mine long ago.
+“I claimed her as mine long ago.
 The same way that Hazel claimed you all as hers back in Leisch.”

 “And what, exactly, does that mean, mother?”